pascalvanderheiden/ais-esb-pattern/README.md

 ## About

-Deploy a Logic App synchronous pattern VNET isolated in a App Service Environment exposed via Front Door and API Management.
-This deployment can be done by Github Actions or manually.

-To setup API Management, I used this [deployment script](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.network/front-door-api-management).
+Deploy a Enterprise Service Bus (ESB) architecture with Azure Integration Services.
+There is a lot happening in this architecture.
+I'm using an asynchronous pattern to process Create, Update and Delete operations in a reliable way.
+The pattern is based on the [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) architecture.
+Instead of performing a read operation to the backend, I've implemented a Operational Data Store to store the latest state of the data, so application don't have to read from the backend every time you need to process a message.
+And latency wise this is a lot faster than using the backend.
+Another important benefit of the architecture, is that providers and consumers are decoupled for this entity.
+This means that you can easily add new consumers without having to update the backend and you are able to App Modernize the backend over time via a [Strangler pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/strangler-fig).
+Every API is fronted with API Management for manageabilty, monitoring, security and scalability.

-For deployment I choose to do it all in Bicep templates.
+For deployment I choose to do it all in Bicep templates & Powershell.
 I got most of my examples from [here](https://github.com/Azure/bicep/tree/main/docs/examples).

 For creating the Logic Apps workflows I've used [Visual Studio Code to create my Logic Apps (Standard)](https://docs.microsoft.com/en-us/azure/logic-apps/create-single-tenant-workflows-visual-studio-code), so you can develop and test them locally, without even having to go to Azure.